hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 That is: **when infra and product orgs are misaligned** on whether the company is prioritizing top-line vs. bottom-line growth, **they literally handicap each other** from accomplishing the highest impact work in the entire company.

-## :five: Agility is the antidote to calcification
+## :five: Agility: the antidote to calcification

 ### Agility reduces execution cost